 - Dorsal Interossei

-Pat yourself on the back because you’ve just learned what makes up your feet and ankle!
+Pat yourself on the back because you’ve just learned about foot and ankle anatomy.

 But now that you have an idea of what goes on in your feet, what’s the next step?